inclusive-design/idrc/src/index.md

     textColor: null
     borderColor: indigo-500
     title: Job postings
-    content: >-
+    content: _No listings available._
-      _No listings available._
+    imageAltText: >-
-    imageAltText: 'An IDRC team member and visitor smiling and chatting about a project demonstration at an event.'
+      An IDRC team member and visitor smiling and chatting about a project demonstration at an event.
     image: /media/job-postings.jpg
     imageShadow: yellow-500
   - title: Get involved